freddymuleya16/miggle/README.md

 ## Environment Variables

-Make sure to set up the following environment variables in your `.env` file for proper configuration of Mingle:
+Make sure to set up the following environment variables in your `.env.local` file for proper configuration of Mingle:

 ```dotenv
 NEXT_PUBLIC_FIREBASE_API_KEY="your-firebase-api-key"